 If you’re still not a kale person, maybe try this salad and see if you change your mind?
 Like I’ve mentioned before, I’m a huge proponent of upgrading your greens for maximum health benefits.
 Iceberg and romaine just don’t do it for me anymore.
 Salads should at least kind of sort of be healthy and offer a few nutritional benefits.
 Even if they are covered in Caesar dressing and parmesan croutons.

 I was tempted to call this one the “Super Food Kale Caesar,’ but I didn’t want to be totally cheesy and trendy.
 But I mean… pomegranate, avocado, and kale?
 This is clearly a superfood salad.
 Take that for what you will.

-Yes, I really did buy three kinds of kale in one grocery store.
+In case you’re wondering, yes, I really did buy three kinds of kale in one grocery store.
 But to be fair, I have never seen Tuscan (dinosaur) kale before and needed it.
 Also, I had never seen “Kalettes” before… those are a combination of KALE and BRUSSELS SPROUTS.
-So, obviously I needed to buy them.
+So, obviously I needed to buy them, too.
 And obviously we’ll be discussing those together really soon.

 But only if you want to be “basic” with me.